yanb514/I24-postprocessing/README.md

 # I24-trajectory-generation

 Before running this notebook, please do the following
-1. Download the data that Derek shared with you (https://vanderbilt.box.com/s/sgb996yj09bmev6yhc7slf053nz74p9q)
+1. Download the 3D bbox trajectory data at https://vanderbilt.box.com/s/sgb996yj09bmev6yhc7slf053nz74p9q
 2. Download camera_calibration_points csv file.
 Click "raw" and save as csv (https://github.com/DerekGloudemans/I24-video-processing/blob/main/config/camera_calibration_points_I24_validation_system.csv) and add to your local repository such that the directory looks like